Second-Generation Minuteman Press Franchise Owners Continue a Tradition of Excellence in Partnership with Clients in Crystal Lake, IL

 Sam has a timeless wisdom and contagious passion for building business together with each of her clients and she imparts this tone to her staff.
 To depart from the detached, impersonal corporate way of managing a team, she says, "WE make sure our employees feel like family as opposed to feel like just another person in the office.
 If they need extra training or if they learn a different way, we help them identify that and nurture it.
 I do not like the competitiveness in corporate America and use my experience to make our team members feel comfortable to approach us, no matter what the concern.
 If they notice a job was printed incorrectly or a client makes a mistake, they know we care solely about fixing it, not punitive measures.
 We tell them we want a solution based feeling in our center and that culture has taken root here to the benefit of all."

-favorite part about this industry is the variety and the people.
+this industry is the variety and the people.

 We get to work across so many different industries it's never a dull

 moment.
 We work with manufactures, bakers, churches and even a

 company that does custom cranes to repair railroads.
 I love the

 relationships that we build with our clients as they grow and evolve